 The HSR Act and the related rules and regulations prohibit CEI and NU from completing the Merger until each company submits required information to the Antitrust Division of the Department of Justice (the "DOJ") and the Federal Trade Commission (the "FTC") and until certain waiting period requirements have been satisfied.
 CEI and NU do not believe that the Merger will violate federal antitrust laws.
-The required filing with the DOJ and FTC will be made shortly.
-If the Merger is not completed within 12 months after the expiration or earlier termination of the initial HSR Act waiting period, CEI and NU would be required to submit new information to the FTC and DOJ and a new HSR Act waiting period would begin.
+The required filing with the DOJ and FTC was made and the DOJ has issued a "second request" for further information.
+If the Merger is not completed within 12 months after the expiration of the initial HSR Act waiting period, CEI and NU would be required to submit new information to the FTC and DOJ and a new HSR Act waiting period would begin.